Health Research

 Nominations must demonstrate outstanding achievements in one or more of the following:

-• using both existing and emerging research evidence to ensure the delivery of safe and dependable care.
+• using existing and emerging research evidence to ensure the delivery of safe, dependable care and improved outcomes.

-• helping clinicians and health decision-makers effectively find and use research.
+• helping clinicians and health decision-makers effectively find and use research to inform policy and practice.

-• recognition by decision-makers of the impact of research on their policies or practices.
+• recognition by decision-makers of the impact of research on their policies or practices, demonstrating a clear pipeline from discovery to implementation.